insqu/sc/UPDATE-unfinished.md

 - select to accept the suggested project root
 - select n to the gitignore message
 - select n to the feedback message (if you see this message)
-- select y to install the depencies message
+- select y to install the dependencies message

 The final selection of yes will install dependencies required to run the pre-built Hardhat contract `Lock.sol`, but for the most part we will not worry about that.